 Case Study: Amazon, Customer Retention and AI

-We analyse Amazon's customer retention success story, and share business lessions on how the use of AI in sales and marketing can improve customer experience
+We analyze Amazon's customer retention success story, and share business lessions on how the use of AI in sales and marketing can improve customer experience

-We all witnessed Amazon’s breakthrough in January 2019, by overtaking Microsoft and becoming the largest company in the world with $797 billion in market value.
-Just couple of months later, in July, Amazon reached a historic number by becoming the first ever company to reach $1 trillion in market value.
+We all witnessed Amazon's breakthrough in January 2019, by overtaking Microsoft and becoming the largest company in the world with $797 billion in market value.
+Just a couple of months later, in July, Amazon reached a historic number by becoming the first-ever company to reach $1 trillion in market value.

 The whole world watched Amazon climbing the top of the mountain and many of us asked ourselves: how did they do it?

 First of all, we all understand that not all companies have the same reach and capital as Amazon, but as technology becomes more and more accessible, more and more companies are finding inspiration in how Amazon uses Artificial Intelligence (AI).

 For that reason, we decided to analyze some aspects of Amazon's customer retention success story, and uncover how Amazon is using AI in sales and marketing to improve customer experience.
 We also share some business lessons companies can learn and apply to their retention strategies.

 How Amazon's AI journey started

 In early 2014, an Amazon employee named Shrikanth Thirumalai came to propose to CEO Jeff Bezos a sweeping new plan for incorporating AI in Amazon's recommendation team (i.e the team managing personalized marketing on Amazon's website).
 Thirumalai spotted the growth potential in machine learning, especially in a new, supercharged form known as deep learning.
 The proposed project would require skills that his team did not have, and tools that Amazon did not use until that point in time - Bezos loved it, so the project began.

 From a leader in AI-based marketing ...